Please see Holiday Information Sheet for this holidays individual departures itinerary (located under View Departures & Book tab)

 We walk up the hill or take the bus to the modern centre of Agrigento.
 We'll see a statue of the black saint Calogero outside his church and then pass through the Porta Ponte to enter the old town.
 The church of San Lorenzo (Il Purgatorio) has statues and stucco work by Serpotta inside and out as well as fine paintings.
 The convent of Santo Spirito has more examples of Serpotta’s stucco work.
 Serpotta was the absolute master of Stucco – it looks just like marble sculptures.
 He was based in Palermo and one of his best known works is the Battle of Lepanto in the Rosario di Santa Citta not far from our Palermo Hotel.
 We climb many steep steps today to get to the Cathedral which shows several architectural influences and even has a Hapsburg two headed eagle on part of the ceiling.
 You can ascend the tower for a view over the town.
 A further flight of steep steps gives a close up view of the intricate craftsmanship of the Arab Norman ceiling.
 Nearby is the small church of St Maria dei Greci.
 You can still see the columns of the original Greek Temple within its walls.
 We then descend many steep steps and arrive at the Town Hall which houses the theatre named after the Nobel prize winning author Pirandello who lived in Agrigento.
 Our total walking distance today is around 3km.

 Today we transfer to Syracuse with a couple of stops en route.
 The coach takes us to Enna, the highest regional capital in Italy at 931m.
 Enna was a natural stronghold and the Castello di Lombardia is one of the largest and most important of Sicily’s medieval castles.
 After 20 years under siege, the Arabs resorted to climbing through the sewers to conquer it.
-The story of Persephone being seized and taken into the underworld is said to have happened on a lakeshore near Enna.
 We also visit Villa Romana del Casale, which has the best preserved and most extensive set of Roman mosaics in the world.
 They give an unforgettable insight into all aspects of Roman life.

 We visit the UNESCO listed Noto, one of the best examples of Baroque Architecture.
 The town was completely rebuilt on a new site after the earthquake of 1693 destroyed much of eastern Sicily.
 We take the train to Noto and walk 30 minutes steeply uphill to the main street.
 The Cathedral, Town Hall, Opera House, Palazzo Nicolaci Villadorata, and several churches are all well worth exploring.
 You will not see more decorative balconies anywhere else!